EIE704 - Supporting Communication in Inclusive Classrooms

 Trimester 3: Burwood (Melbourne), Cloud (online)

-Guided reflections on communication in school environments (15%) and 2000 word written report with strong links to theory detailing a personal framework to guide and support inclusive communication practices (35%).
+Guided reflections on communication in school environments (15%, equivalent to 750 words) and 1750 word written report with strong links to theory detailing a personal framework to guide and support inclusive communication practices, 35%

-Case study of a learner’s communication skills (35%) and “mini presentation” in preparation for the final case study submission (15%)
+1750 word case study of a learner’s communication skills, 35% and “mini presentation” in preparation for the final case study submission (15%, equivalent to 750 words)

 Unit Fee Information